 The Blue Book lists several medical conditions that fall under the category of a musculoskeletal disorder.
 You have to show your symptoms match the severity of symptoms listed under the section of the Blue Book devoted to musculoskeletal conditions such as inflammatory arthritis.

-Because the SSA views scoliosis as a marginally disabling condition in most cases, you may need to provide more evidence than applicants with other types of spinal disorders.
+Because the SSA views scoliosis as a marginally disabling condition in most cases, it can be tough to receive disability benefits.
+You may need to provide more evidence than applicants with other types of spinal disorders.
 If your scoliosis:

 Go into to the SSD application process knowing an RFC analysis may be necessary and start preparing records to address RFC details, including: